 Going to jail or prison ultimately lessens a person’s individual rights while they’re there.
 These individuals don’t have a say when they get out of bed or get to go to bed for the day, they don’t get to decide when they want to eat meals, and they usually can’t decide when they want to shower.
 However, if someone is imprisoned they still have basic human rights that must be upheld.

-If you or a loved one was imprisoned and your basic human rights were violated, contact the attorneys at HDR Law right away.
+If you or a loved one was imprisoned and your basic human rights were violated, contact the prison litigation attorneys at HDR Law right away.
 Our experienced team fights to ensure prisoner rights are upheld and we will work for you to bring justice to your case.

 What are Basic Human Rights?